 - In the opening theme song for Phineas and Ferb, Phineas wears a beret while painting a mustache on his sister's face.

 - The Simpsons

 - Episode "Little Girl in the Big Ten" has Lisa posing as a college student to hang with her fellow gymnasts.
 Given that she is 10 years younger than the average student, she takes to wearing a black beret with hopes of fitting in with the intellectuals.

-- When Homer & pals become a barbershop quartet a la the Beatles, Barney gets a bizarre Japanese conceptual artist as a girlfriend, who wears black and a beret.
-So did Barney when he was with her.
+- When Homer and pals form a barbershop quartet and go on to fame and stardom in a parody of The Beatles, Barney gets a bizarre Japanese conceptual artist as a girlfriend and then breaks up the band.
+She wears all-black and a beret; so does Barney when he's with her.

 - In the Sonic Boom episode "Eggman the Auteur", Eggman takes to wearing one of these while making a movie, and in an argument over creative differences, makes clear he considers the attire to make the role:

 Eggman: If you know everything, Mr. and Mrs. "Know Everything", where's your camera, your robots?!
 Neither one of you even has a beret!

 - The Spongebob Squarepants episode "Frankendoodle" has an artist at sea who wears a beret and apron, with only a pencil as his medium.
 The narrator gives advice on bringing a spare pencil and a sharpener when one drops a pencil.